joaovitoriasilva/endurain/README.md

 Endurain is a self-hosted fitness tracking service designed to give users full control over their data and hosting environment.
 It's similar to Strava but focused on privacy and customization.
 Built with:

-- **Frontend:** Vue.js and Bootstrap CSS
+- **Frontend:** Vue.js, Notivue and Bootstrap CSS
-- **Backend:** Python FastAPI, Alembic, SQLAlchemy, stravalib for Strava integration, gpxpy and fitdecode for .gpx and .fit file import respectively
+- **Backend:** Python FastAPI, Alembic, SQLAlchemy, stravalib and python-garminconnect for Strava and Garmin Connect integration, gpxpy and fitdecode for .gpx and .fit file import respectively
 - **Database:** MariaDB for efficient user data management
 - **Observability:** Jaeger for basic tracing and monitoring